photos & details ex ken ricketts. edited by alan houghton & supplemented by harold kidd

 Her original engine was an Ailsa Craig petrol engine & is presently powered by a 120hp Ford diesel.

 Leo Gager says that when Bill Ridley owned her, he changed her name back to Thetis.
-When Ces.
-Parker bought her, he discovered ‘Korama’ carved in to the tuck & changed her back again to Korama.
+When Cyril Parker bought her, he discovered ‘Korama’ carved in to the tuck & changed her back again to Korama.

 The Gager’s sold her to Comesky in October 2012.